-• 19/06/2025
+• 11/07/2024

-With the warmer weather on the way, many of us enjoy spending time on balconies.
+With the warmer weather on the way, many of us enjoy spending time on our balconies.
 It’s a great way to relax and take in the fresh air – but it’s important to use these spaces safely.

-Items not permitted on balconies:
+Items not allowed on balconies

 To reduce fire risk and keep everyone safe, please do not place the following items on your balcony: